Dave needs a kidney. He’s putting up stickers all over South Philly to find one.

 He’s slapping “NEEDS A KIDNEY” stickers on as many Philadelphia street poles, train stations, and bathrooms in hip and trendy bars as he can — yes, even bars, he’s desperate and a living match could be anywhere.
 Just a few weeks ago, Petersen begged for a kidney on stage at Kung Fu Necktie.

-“I’ve been putting up stickers anywhere and everywhere, completely indiscriminately,” said Petersen, a 29-year-old with polycystic kidney disease, a condition that forced the removal of his kidneys earlier this year and prompted his search for a new organ.
-“You never know when one person might feel compelled to reach out and that person might be the one with the kidney that works best for me.”
+“I’ve been putting up stickers anywhere and everywhere, completely indiscriminately,” said Petersen, a 29-year-old musician with polycystic kidney disease, a condition that forced the removal of his kidneys earlier this year and prompted his search for a new organ.
+“You never know when one person might feel compelled to reach out, and that person might be the one with the kidney that works best for me.”

 Petersen was diagnosed with polycystic kidney disease at 18.
 Clusters of cysts that formed around his kidneys were so large that the organs eventually had to be removed in January, he said.
-Upon removal, Peterson learned his kidneys weighed 66 pounds.
+Upon removal, Petersen learned his kidneys weighed 66 pounds.

 The illness is considered an “inherited condition,” according to the Mayo Clinic.
 Petersen said his grandfather, father, and aunt had the condition.

-Finding a donor through the national waiting list for the deceased donor kidney typically takes three to five years because demand outpaces supply and because some people who want to donate may be excluded because of conditions like diabetes or cancer.
+Finding a donor through the national waiting list for a deceased donor kidney typically takes three to five years because demand outpaces supply and because some people who want to donate may be excluded because of conditions like diabetes or cancer.

 According to the National Kidney Foundation, people can live on dialysis for five to 10 years, depending on a patient’s health.
 Some people have been able to live with the treatment for up to 30 years.